Call Us On

 Children Under the Age of 16

 Our Website is not intended for children under 16 years of age.
 No one under age 16 may provide any information to or on the Website.
 We do not knowingly collect personal information from children under 16, and we do not knowingly sell any personal information of any minor children under the age of 16.
 If you are under 16, do not use or provide any information on this Website or on or through any of its features/register on the Website, make any purchases through the Website, use any of the interactive or public comment features of this Website, or provide any information about yourself to us, including your name, address, telephone number, email address, or any screen name or user name you may use.
 If we learn we have collected or received personal information from a child under 16 without verification of parental consent, we will delete that information.
-If you believe we might have any information from or about a child under 16, please contact our Privacy Officer.
+If you believe we might have any information from or about a child under 16, please contact us.

 Accessing and Correcting Your Personal Information

 It is important that the personal information we hold about you is accurate and current.
 Please keep us informed if your personal information changes.
-By law you have the right to request access to and to correct the personal information that we hold about you.
+You have the right to obtain from us, including confirmation of whether or not we process personal information concerning you, and, where that is the case, a copy or access to the personal information and certain related information.

-If you want to review, verify, correct, or withdraw consent to the use of your personal information you may also send us an email at privacy@questionlab.com to request access to, correct, or delete any personal information that you have provided to us.
+If you want to access, review, verify, correct, or withdraw consent to the use of your personal information you may also send us an email at privacy@questionlab.com to request access to, correct, or delete any personal information that you have provided to us.
 We may not accommodate a request to change information if we believe the change would violate any law or legal requirement or cause the information to be incorrect.
 We may charge you a fee to access your personal information, however, we will notify you of any fee in advance.

 We may request specific information from you to help us confirm your identity and your right to access, and to provide you with the personal information that we hold about you or make your requested changes.
 Applicable law may allow or require us to refuse to provide you with access to some or all of the personal information that we hold about you, or we may have destroyed, erased, or made your personal information anonymous in accordance with our record retention obligations and practices.
 If we cannot provide you with access to your personal information, we will inform you of the reasons why, subject to any legal or regulatory restrictions.